-Think of all the different ways prospects experience your brand: email, social media, video, search engines, your website, TV, etc. The customer journey map helps you take stock of all these different customer touchpoints and ensure that each one is properly accounted for and fully optimized.
+Think of all the different ways prospects experience your brand in real-time: email, social media, video, search engines, your website, TV, etc. The customer journey map helps you take stock of all these different customer touchpoints, optimize them, and fill important gaps.

-It also gives you insight into how different types of customers move through your marketing funnel.
-Millennials will interact with your company differently than Boomers.
+It also gives you insight into how different types of customers move through your marketing funnel so you can improve the user experience for each demographic.
+For example, millennials will interact with your company differently than Boomers.
 C-Suite executives have different priorities than small business owners, and each will take different steps before arriving at the purchasing decision.

 Customer journey mapping optimizes your marketing strategy for each buyer persona.

 Ultimately, the goal of mapping is to create a personalized, positive experience for real life customers.
 Research by Salesforce showed that 84% of people believe that being treated like a real person instead of a number plays a significant role in the purchase decision.
 So, when you map out the buyer’s journey for your customer personas, you’ll better understand their needs.
 And that translates to more customer satisfaction.

 As Seth Godin put it in his book This Is Marketing:

 If you bring someone belonging, connection, peace of mind, or status, you’ve done something worthwhile.
 What you sell is simply a road to achieve those emotions, and we let everyone down when we focus on the tactics, not the outcomes.

 Mapping the customer journey helps you focus on the outcomes rather than the tactics.

 Now that we’re clear on the what and why, let’s talk about how to create a simple customer journey map.

 1. Define audience segments and buyer personas